-Orchex, Min-Chex, Min-Tran, EZ-Mg (Standard Process), and Ashwaghanda (Standard Process MediHerb)
+- Orchex, Min-Chex, Min-Tran, EZ-Mg (Standard Process)

-N nerve, CALM (Systemic Formulas)
+- N-Nerve, CALM (Systemic Formulas)

 Establishing a winding down routine before bed.
 Enjoy an epsom salt bath, some stretching, or a walk.
 If that isn’t your thing, then you could try some reading or journaling.
 It’s best to avoid any screen time for up to two hours before bed.

-We offer PSYCH-K in our office as a way to work with your mindset to bring about a more relaxed state of being, other helpful modalities may include: meditation, Reiki/energy work, talk therapy, Emotional Freedom Technique, or BrainTap.
+We offer PSYCH-K® in our office as a way to work with your mindset to bring about a more relaxed state of being.
+Other helpful modalities may include: yoga, meditation, Reiki/energy work, talk therapy (counseling), Emotional Freedom Technique, or BrainTap.

-Get started now with Nutrition Response Testing and/or Nutrition Coaching to create more peaceful and restorative sleep.
+Get started now with Nutrition Response Testing and/or nutrition coaching to create more peaceful and restorative sleep.